philipmat/philipmat.github.io/drafts/django-permissivecsrf.md

-In other words, because the HTTPS headers are encrypted, the *HTTP-Referer* header is resilient against MITM attacks, so it can be safely used to check and make sure the CSRF cookie or fields is originated by the same site that served the page.
+In other words, because the HTTPS headers are encrypted, the *HTTP-Referer* header is resilient against MITM attacks, so it can be safely used to check and make sure the CSRF cookie or fields is originated by the same site that served the page and that the referring page has also been served over HTTPS which means that page has also been protected against header injections.

 The same check could be made on HTTP calls as well, but since HTTP headers are not encrypted, they could be easily faked and thus the check would be a useless placebo.